mikadosoftware/devmanual/docs/conceptchapters/dm_plumbing_ci.rst

 an attractive one, but it is really at the scale of the biggest software houses in the world (Major Banks and financial instituions) that you can see the incredilbe value of ...
 City Planning.
 We shall call this Software Governance.

+real technical architecture
+so, modern functional languages are better because they have better dev friendly features - a good example is pattern matching v if statements- it's just easier to read

+but

+that's from a standing start - that's sssiminf the code all sits on one place cos if your biz logic is spread out in different suesyens if statements are a unicorn dream

+nexus of business logic

+in my view technical architecture is about going out and finding the places in the business that need the logic, finding the code, persuading the business of the business case and then right at the end, writing nice code

+the inverted pyramid of technical excellent

 opinionated software
 --------------------